The ecosystem

 If you have a robot on your desk

-robot-md init --yes # one-shot, defaults
+pip install robot-md robot-md-mcp robot-md init --yes # one-shot, defaults robot-md init # guided

-- → robotmd.dev — the manifest's own dev site ("the one-file declaration for agentic robots")
+- → robotmd.dev — the manifest’s own dev site

-- → github.com/continuonai/rcan-spec — the wire protocol
+- → continuonai/rcan-spec — the wire protocol

 - → robotregistryfoundation.org — the public registry